-Are You Dealing With Divorce?
+Are You Dealing with Divorce?

-For a long time I have wanted to blog about what to do when your family is broken up by divorce.
+For a long time, I have wanted to blog about what to do when your family is broken up by divorce.
 I have taken literally thousands of calls from teenagers and young adults whose whole lives have been rearranged by their parent's divorce.
 Getting over your parent's divorce is never easy, in fact, it will no doubt change the whole direction of your life.
 Everybody knows somebody from a broken home.
 They are everywhere.
 Maybe you too have suffered the pain of a family break-up.
 If so, this topic is for you.
 May it help you navigate through the rough waters of confusion, disappointment, anger, and pain.

 More than anything, divorce seems to bring up a huge load of questions.
 Why did this happen?
 Is it my fault?
 Could I have prevented this from happening?
 Will they ever get back together?
 Will things ever be normal again?
 Did my parents ever really love each other?

-Amelie wrote, I mostly feel sad about my parents divorce.
+Amelie wrote, I mostly feel sad about my parents' divorce.
 But I also feel angry and confused.
 There are a lot of feelings.
 I don't know what to do with them.

-You might even wonder if your parents would still be together if you would've done better in school, or not got into so much trouble, or helped more around the house.
+You might even wonder if your parents would still be together if you would've done better in school, or not gotten into so much trouble, or helped more around the house.
 I have known many teenagers and young adults who have all but destroyed their lives blaming themselves for the actions of their parents.
-The personal blame game is perhaps the most devastating affect your parent's divorce will have on you.
+The personal blame game is perhaps the most devastating effect your parent's divorce will have on you.

 Here's the truth: No matter what that little voice inside of you that is constantly blaming you says, the divorce is about your parents and the problems they have with each other it's not about you.
 It was not your fault.
 Your parents are adults and are responsible for the commitments they made toward each other, long before you were born.